 The outbreak of war in 1914 led to big changes in Hašek’s life.
-In February 1915 he was called up to serve with k.u.k.
-Infanterieregiment Nr.
-91, sent to the front in Galicia in July and was captured by the Russians on 24 September 1915.
-His time in the army provided rich material for the later novel about Švejk.
+In February 1915 he was called up to serve with Infanterieregiment Nr.
+91, was sent to the front in Galicia in early July and was captured by the Russians on 24 September 1915.
+His time in the army eventually provided rich material for The Good Soldier Švejk.
 Many geographical details and other circumstances show similarities between the author’s experiences and the contents of the novel.
-His time in the U(Austro-Hungarian Army) had a profound influence on the novel and is investigated in greater detail in the entry Jaroslav Hašek in the Who section.
+His time in k.u.k.
+Heer had a profound influence on the novel and is investigated in more detail in the entry Jaroslav Hašek in the Who section.

 In Russian captivity Hašek contracted typhus, a disease that killed thousands of his fellow prisoners.
 In June 1916 he volunteered for Czechoslovak Brigade (later a.k.a Legions) and was subsequently released.
 In the Legions he worked as a recruiter amongst prisoners of war.
 He was also a journalist at the tsar-loyalist weekly Čechoslovan in Kiev.
 During this period Hašek voiced strongly nationalist ideas and even supported the tsar regime which he saw as the strongest supporter of a future Czech state.
 After several episodes that embarrassed the Czech volunteers he was sent to the front as an ordinary soldier in May 1917.
 His satirical article The Czech Pickwick Club, led to further disciplinary measures.
 On 2 July 1917 Hašek took part in the battle of Zborów where the Czechoslovak volunteers for the first time faced their own compatriots as a unit.